The Workflow assignments page shows the different phases of the documentation cycle designed using the Workflow designer.

 b.
 Due date

-The number of days for the set due date (For ex.
-Due in 4 days or Overdue 8 months ago).
+The number of days for the set due date (For example, Due in 4 days or Overdue 8 months ago).
 If no date has been set or for the articles in Published status, a hyphen (-) would be displayed.